English

 The English Capstone Experience cannot be embedded in a lower-level English course or a course from another discipline and cannot be contracted with a faculty member from another discipline or a member of the adjunct English faculty.
 The English Capstone Experience must be arranged via a contract between the student and professor (and signed by the department chair.)
 If the student elects to participate in a department-approved project or experience outside of an upper-division English course to fulfill the English Capstone Experience requirement, the project or experience should emphasize high-impact practices.
 The Department Chair may serve as the supervising faculty member and sole faculty signatory on the capstone experience contract for a project or experience outside of an upper-division English course that fulfills the English Capstone Experience requirement.

-To earn a Minor in English, students must complete at least 16 sh of upper-division courses in a planned program which includes those specified below.
+To earn a Minor in English, students must complete at least 16 semester hours of upper-division courses in a planned program which includes those specified below.
 English majors may not earn this minor.

 ENG 3010Critical Methods for Literary Study3